Executive information system

 An executive information system (EIS), also known as an executive support system (ESS), is a type of management support system that facilitates and supports senior executive information and decision-making needs.
 It provides easy access to internal and external information relevant to organizational goals.
 It is commonly considered a specialized form of decision support system (DSS).

 EIS emphasizes graphical displays and easy-to-use user interfaces.
 They offer strong reporting and drill-down capabilities.
-In general, EIS are enterprise-wide DSS that help top-level executives analyze, compare, and highlight trends in important variables so that they can monitor performance and identify opportunities and problems.
+In general, EIS are enterprise-wide DSS which help top-level executives analyze, compare, and highlight trends in important variables so that they can monitor performance and identify opportunities and problems.
 EIS and data warehousing technologies are converging in the marketplace.

 The term EIS lost popularity in favor of business intelligence (with the sub areas of reporting, analytics, and digital dashboards).

 History

 Traditionally, executive information systems were mainframe computer-based programs.
 The purpose was to package a company's data and to provide sales performance or market research statistics for decision makers, such as, marketing directors, chief executive officer, who were not necessarily well acquainted with computers.
 The objective was to develop computer applications that highlighted information to satisfy senior executives' needs.
-Typically, an EIS provides only data that supported executive level decisions, not all company data.
+An EIS typically provides only data that supported executive level decisions, not all company data.